 COSF: Entry Level Behaviors

 COSF: Exit Level Behaviors

-COSF: Progress Behaviors.*
+COSF: Progress Behaviors*

-*COSF Progress in any subject area is reported only if Assessment Score at entry and exit is 1 or if Assessment Score at Exit is lower than at Entry (for Assessment Scores less than 6 at exit).

-In Tables 1-3 below, the cell that represents the intersection of child’s Assessment Score (Performance on Rating Scale) at entry and exit on the Child Outcomes Summary Form contains a letter that indicates the progress category (A-E) in which the student is reported in Table 4 below..
+In Tables 1-3 below, the cell that represents the score intersection of each child’s performance level at entry and exit on the Child Outcomes Summary Form contains a letter that indicates the progress categories A-E in which the student is reported in Table 4 below.

 These tables were constructed based on a calculator posted at the Center for IDEA Early Childhood Data Center website: http://dasyonline.org/cos-osep-reporting.
 You can also find additional information and an explanatory video on how the child outcome summary form data is converted to summary categories at this website.

-* The “no” and “yes” next to the letters in Tables 1-3 indicate whether the child did or did not learn at least one new skill between entry and exit from preschool special education.
-The ‘yes’ and ‘no’ are only included in score intersections where:

-the entry and exit score are both Level 1progress is not made.
-For example, if a child has an Assessment Score of level 3 at entry and a level 2 at exit, but did learn at least one new skill, the child is reported in progress category B in Table 4.
-These tables were constructed based on a calculator posted at the National Early Childhood Technical Assistance Center website at:
+* The ‘no’ and ‘yes’ next to the letters in Tables 1-3 indicate whether the child did or did not learn at least one new skill between Entry and Exit from preschool special education.
+The ‘yes’ and ‘no’ are only included in score intersections where the Entry and Exit score are both Level 1 or the Performance Levels of 1, 2, 3, 4, or 5 at Exit are lower than the performance level at Entry.
+For example, if a child has a Performance Level 3 at Entry and a Level 2 at Exit, but did learn at least one new skill, the child is reported in Table 4 in progress category B - Improved functioning but not sufficient to move nearer to functioning comparable to same-aged peers.

-http://www.fpg.unc.edu/~eco/pages/outcomes.cfm#CalculatingProgress.

 Directions

-1. Review the data to verify that this report represents all children who received preschool education services for at least six months and then left preschool special education sometime during the school year.
-Click on the number in each sell to see the list of included students.
+1. Review the data to verify that this report represents all children who received at least six months of preschool special education services at any time when they were between the ages of three and five and exited preschool special education during the school year.
+Click on the number in each cell to see the list of included students.
 You can also view and download the list of included students from the main menu in PD System by navigating to “EOY Reports,” then VR15, then choosing “Inclusion EOY Reports VR15.”

-2. Review the list of potential students under “Potential EOY Reports VR15” to verify that they do not meet the criteria to be included.
+2. Review the list of potential students under “Potential EOY Reports VR15” to verify that these students do not meet the criteria to be included.

 3. If data in this report is inaccurate and needs to be revised, please submit the revised data to your Regional Information Center (RIC) or, for large cities, to the state data warehouse prior to the certification due date.
 Check with your RIC on their deadline for submitting data to ensure that the data is refreshed in PD by the certification due date.
 The RIC deadline will be in the week prior to the certification due date.
 Revised data must be submitted in time to be refreshed in PD prior to the certification due date.
 Data will be locked in PD after the certification due date.

-4. Certify the data as accurate after you have reviewed the data and made corrections, if necessary.
+4. Certify the data as accurate after you have reviewed the data and made any necessary corrections.

 Template of Data Display for VR15